-The Mirpuri Foundation is pleased to announce that it will be once again awarding a Prize in the areas of Dance, Music and Theater.
-Each prize will be named after a national prominent public figure in each of these respective cultural areas.
+The Mirpuri Foundation is pleased to announce that it will be once again awarding a Prize in the areas of Dance, Music and Theatre.
+Each prize is named after a national prominent public figure in each of these respective cultural areas.
 The Prize intends to promote and recognize cultural activities at the highest international levels of excellence, as well as to epitomize its role as a model for younger generations by stimulating the quality of artistic production in these fields of cultural expression.
 The prize will be awarded by a qualified jury in accordance with the competition’s respective performing area, selected by the Mirpuri Foundation.

 The Mirpuri Foundation attributed its first award in 2018, in a special ceremony devoted to honoring the works and authors laureate, but also to promote a greater dissemination of its cultural enterprises and philanthropic activities.